State of the City

 Certainly exceptional city services make Kettering unique in the region.
 Among the most treasured city services is the protection offered by our Kettering Police and Fire Departments.

-We completed the Fire Station Modernization project at the end of 2018 with the grand opening of our final new facility, Station 37 on Dorothy Lane.
-Each of our four new stations are staffed 24 hours a day with personnel trained and equipped to the respond to your calls for service.
-In 2019, the Kettering Fire Department responded to nearly 9,000 calls for assistance.
+Our four fire stations are staffed 24 hours a day with personnel trained and equipped to the respond to your calls for service.
+In 2020, the Kettering Fire Department responded to more than 8,000 calls for assistance.

-To better serve our citizens and first responders, a new computer-aided dispatch and records management system will be implemented in the Police and Fire departments in 2020.
-The system will track and categorize calls for service, reports and will generate statistical information.
+To better serve our citizens and first responders, a new computer-aided dispatch and records management system was implemented in the Police and Fire departments in 2020.
+The system tracks and categorizes calls for service, reports and generates important statistical information.